School Science Lessons

 Prussian blue as "washing blue" is added to clothes washing to to make yellowing cotton sheets appear white and as a blue rinse to dye the hair of old ladies.

-Prussian blue as a dye is made by oxidation of ferrous ferrocyanide salts, by adding iron (II) sulfate to potassium ferrocyanide, with the later addition of iron (III) chloride.
+Prussian blue dye is made by oxidation of ferrous ferrocyanide salts, by adding iron (II) sulfate to potassium ferrocyanide, with the addition of iron (III) chloride.

 Prussian blue can be distilled to yield prussic acid, hydrocyanic acid, HCN, which is very poisonous.